kevinhub-tech/kbs/README.md

 > [!CAUTION]
 > Please run the exact command in the exact order provided above.
 Otherwise, it will not work as there are relationship between tables.

-After that, you can navigate through vendor system to create demo book by logging in from this "http://localhost:8000/vendor/login" and test out all the featured mentioned above 🌟.
+After that, you can navigate to "Manage Book" section through vendor system to create demo book by logging in from this "http://localhost:8000/vendor/login" and test out all the featured mentioned above 🌟.

+# Limitation on the project (Further Improvement)
+Albeit the project perform all necessary function that is required for an e-commerce project, there are more feature and function that can be implemented to improved upon.
+Here's the list of improvement that can be done in the future.

+- Users
+    - Online Transcation (Paypal, Credit/Debit Card Payment)
+    - Wishlist
+- Vendors
+    - Bulk Book insertion
+    - Enhanced dashboard functionalities
+    - Inventory Management
+    - Delivery Management
+- Admin
+    - User Management
+    - Enhanced dashboard functionalities